naidoo88/brufit/tutorials/WeightedObservable/README.md

 //////////////////////////////////////////////////////////////////
 ### Background Subtraction
 First I need to perform an sPlot fit to extract signal from background.
 This is exactly the same as for testSimple so heere I just copy the code to perform this in bins.
-This is file sPlotBins and you should be able to just run with brufit sPlotBinsBins.C.
+This is file sPlotBins and you should be able to just run with `brufit sPlotBinsBins.C`.
 This will perform 4 fits split in Eg and save the results and weights in outSignal

 //////////////////////////////////////////////////////////////////////
 ### Fitting Observable